 Adaptogens: The new placebo effect, or the product claiming to be the panacea we have all been looking for?
-We’re not talking about your general run-of-the-mill grocery store herbs (pesto doesn’t cut it), adaptogens are something a little different.
+We are not talking about your general run-of-the-mill grocery store herbs (pesto does not cut it), adaptogens are something a little different.
 As nutritional therapist Kay Ali points out, not all herbs are made equal, and to classify a herb as adaptogenic it needs to provide ‘the four Ns.’
 “It must be nourishing, normalizing (helps to balance bodily functions), non-specific (it supports several body systems simultaneously) and lastly, non-toxic.”

 An adaptogen is a herb that increases resistance against the harmful effects of physical and emotional stress, infections and environment